ALPHAINVESTO

 4. Revenge trading — taking impulsive trades after a loss to “make it back” leads to compounding losses.
 Step away after a loss and wait for the next valid signal.

-5. Ignoring risk-reward ratio — taking trades where you risk $100 to make $50 means you need a 70%+ win rate just to break even.
+5. Ignoring risk-reward ratio — taking trades where you risk $100 to make $50 means you need a 70%+ hit rate just to break even.
 We require a minimum 1:2 R:R on every signal.
-See why R:R matters more than win rate.
+See why R:R matters more than hit rate.

-6. Trading without a plan — every trade should have a defined entry, stop-loss, target, and position size before execution.
-Our signals provide all four, eliminating guesswork.
+6. Trading without a plan — every trade should have a defined entry, stop-loss, target, and position size before execution. our research outputs all four, eliminating guesswork.

 7. FOMO buying — buying after a 50% pump because “it might keep going” is gambling, not trading.
 Understanding market cycles helps you recognise when hype peaks and when real opportunity begins.